owagner/hue2mqtt/README.md

 History
 -------
 * 0.12 - 2016/06/11 - owagner
-  - will now always go through bridge recovery.
+  - will now always go through bridge discovery.
 Bridges can be specified using either their ID (preferred) or IP.
     Username is stored per ID.
+  - will now publish a non-retained message to topic/status/authrequired if authentication is required.

 * 0.11 - 2016/05/28 - owagner/hobbyquaker
   - adapted to new 1.8.1+ API scheme of whitelist usernames being assigned by the bridge.